 Mid Cornwall · TR9

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Columb Major, that work is shaped by the place itself — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+In St Columb Major, that work is shaped by the place itself — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and modern Persimmon-style estates.

 - Conservation Area